KuechlerO/SnakeSplice_Documentation/docs/getting_started/tutorial_splicing.md

 In this part of the tutorial we will use the following tools for this module:

-- **DEXSeq**: DEXSeq is a tool for differential exon usage analysis.
 - **rMATS**: rMATS is a tool for differential splicing analysis.
 - **LeafCutter**: LeafCutter is a tool for splicing quantitative trait loci (sQTL) analysis.
 - **PJD-Tool**: PJD-Tool is a tool for the identification of private splice junctions.